wijaya060906/Rental-Cars-Application/README.md

 ---

 ## 📜 License
-Aplikasi ini dilindungi oleh lisensi **MIT License**.
-Silakan baca file LICENSE untuk detail lebih lanjut.
+This application is protected under the **MIT License**.
+Please refer to the LICENSE file for more details.